 Here's where you'll write the questions scouts will answer.
 Here are a few key things to remember:

-- A mission can have up to 10 parts.
-Most mission parts have 5-20 questions.
+- A mission can have up to 10 activities.
+Most activities have 5-20 questions.

-- In each entry, a scout can submit up to 1 photo and 1 video.
+- In each entry, a scout can submit up to 5 photos and 1 video.

 - Review the kinds of questions you can ask scouts.

-- Use skip logic to jump scouts to different questions within that particular part based on their answers to a specific closed ended question.
+- Use skip logic to jump scouts to different questions within that particular activity based on their answers to a specific closed ended question.

-- You can assign one question in each part to serve as the entry headline.
+- You can assign one question in each activity to serve as the entry headline.
 Scouts responses to your headline question will be surfaced in the entry preview alongside a media thumbnail.

-For each part, you'll need to write instructions and specify a few parameters.
+For each activity, you'll need to write instructions and specify a few parameters.

-- Number of entries: how many entries are scouts required to submit to this part?
+- Number of entries: how many entries are scouts required to submit to this activity?

-- Number of days: how many days do you expect (or are you requiring) scouts to spend working on this part?
+- Number of days: how many days do you expect (or are you requiring) scouts to spend working on this activity?

-- Set Due Date: When does this part need to be completed by?
+- Set a Due Date: When does this activity need to be completed by?